-Curry, a Republican, was the representative for California's 3rd congressional district from 1931 to 1933.
+Curry was the representative for California’s 3rd congressional district and was a Republican.
+He served from 1931 to 1933.

 From Dec 1931 to Mar 1933, Curry missed 39 of 123 roll call votes, which is 31.7%.
 This is much worse than the median of 16.4% among the lifetime records of representatives serving in Mar 1933.
 The chart below reports missed votes over time.